mayeranalytics/pyUBX/readme.md

 ### Todo

-- Manipulators
+- Manipulators/accessors

-Also, have a look at the logged [issues](https://github.com/mayeranalytics/pyUBX/issues) on github.
+Also have a look at the logged [enhancement requests](https://github.com/mayeranalytics/pyUBX/issues?q=is:open+is:issue+label:enhancement) on github.

 ## Alternatives

 The UBX protocol takes up about 220 pages of the *Receiver Description*, so is rather extensive and it would have been nice to rely on prior work.
+Almost all libraries we could find are hand-crafted C libraries.
+It's hard to imagine that this manual approach resulted in bug-free code.

 ### Kaitai

-[kaitai](http://kaitai.io looks very promising and would have been a great fit.
-But, unfortunately, Kaitai can only create parsers (readers)  and it does not allow to create writers and manipulators.
+[Kaitai](http://kaitai.io) is a parser generator for binary structures.
+It looks very promising and would have been a great fit.
+Unfortunately, Kaitai can only create parsers but not writers (serializers).
 We'll look again at Kaitai when this limitation is lifted.
 Since the `pyUBX` message definition is written in Python it shouldn't be difficult to generate the necessay `.ksy` yaml files automatically.

 ### arobenko/ublox

-This is a C++11 library available on [github](https://github.com/arobenko/ublox).
-It is quite comprehensive and relies on the Qt framework which is not an option for most microcontrollers.
+This quite comprehensive C++11 library is available on [github](https://github.com/arobenko/ublox).
+It relies on the Qt framework - not an option for most microcontrollers.

+### libMGA

+U-blox own library called *libMGA* can be obtained, according to the [forum](https://forum.u-blox.com/index.php?qa=748&qa_1=source-code-libmga-where-can-this-be-acquired), by contacting u-blox.

 ## Legal stuff

 ### pyUBX

 The `pyUBX` software is GPL 3.0 licensed.
 The software is provided "as-is".
 Use it carefully.
-If you brick your device it's your fault and *only* your fault!!!
+If you brick your device it's your, and *only* your fault!!!

 ### u-blox

 U-blox' documentation has a very peculiar copyright note that **strictly prohibits the *use* of the documents without the express permission of u-blox**.
-Hello u-blox, really???
+U-blox reacted quickly when confronted with it on the [forum](https://forum.u-blox.com/index.php?qa=13486&qa_1=weird-copyright-notice-of-u-blox-documentation).
+It's probably safe to dismiss parts of this disclaimer as unreasonably broad.

-This is the full text:
+This is the full text of the disclaimer:

 > u-blox reserves all rights to this document and the information contained herein.
 Products, names, logos and designs described herein mayin whole or in part be subject to intellectual property rights.
 Reproduction, use, modification or disclosure to third parties of this document or any part thereof without the express permission of u-blox is strictly prohibited.
 >
 > The information contained herein is provided “as is” and u-blox assumes no liability for the use of the information.
-No warranty, eitherexpress or implied, is given, including but not limited, with respect to the accuracy, correctness, reliability and fitness for a particularpurpose of the information.
+No warranty, either express or implied, is given, including but not limited, with respect to the accuracy, correctness, reliability and fitness for a particularpurpose of the information.
 This document may be revised by u-blox at any time.
 For most recent documents, please visit www.u-blox.com.
 >
 > Copyright © 2017, u-blox AG.
 >